-- Question (Joni Bosh): How does this differ from the low/ medium/ high prices in the scenarios that we discussed earlier? - PSE Response: This is the legislative proposal that we worked on with the legislature last year.
-Use the resource mix portfolio from the social cost of carbon scenario, take that set of resource builds and put it into a different scenario.
+Question (Joni Bosh): How does this differ from the low/ medium/ high prices in the scenarios that we discussed earlier?

+PSE Response: This is the legislative proposal that we worked on with the legislature last year.
+Use the resource mix portfolio from the social cost of carbon scenario, take that set of resource builds and put it into a different scenario (this is the definition of a sensitivity).